Ramiro R. Casso Nursing and Allied Health Campus

 - Have a High School diploma or GED.

-- Take the ACT Exam.
-Achieve a composite of 19 or above and a minimum of 16 in all individual areas (English, Math, Reading, and Science).
-Scores must be current within the last five (5) years at the time of application.
+- Complete the ACT Exam including the writing component.
+Achieve an ACT composite score of 19 or above and a minimum of 16 in all individual areas (English, Math, Reading & Science).
+ACT writing score must be a 6 or above.
+Scores must be current within the last 5 years.
 ACT exemptions are not permitted.

-- Earn a minimum cumulative GPA of 3.0 on a 4.0 scale in all courses, including transfer courses and those completed at STC.
+- Earn a minimum cumulative GPA of 3.0 on a4.0 scale in all courses, including those completed at STC and transfer courses.

-- Submit a completed Program application by stated deadline.
-For more information contact the Radiologic Technology Program at 956-872-3049.
+- Submit a completed Program application by the stated deadline.
+For more information contact the Radiologic Technology Program at (956) 872-3049

 - Pass a background check and drug screen through approved providers.
 Students with criminal histories must provide proof of licensure eligibility from the American Registry of Radiologic Technologists (ARRT).
-For more information contact the NAH Clinical Affairs Specialist at 956-872-3022.
+For more information contact the Radiologic Technology Program at (956) 872-3049.

-- Meet technical standards as stated by the Radiologic Technology Program.
+- Meet Technical Standards as stated by Radiologic Technology Program.

 Students who have met the above requirements may submit their application.
 Applications will be evaluated through a competitive selection process.
 Due to program size limitations, meeting application requirements does not guarantee admission into the program.